lgsvl/simulator/Docs/python-api.md

 sim = lgsvl.Simulator("localhost", 8181)
 ```

 You can specify a different address as hostname or IP address.
-By default
+By default only port 8181 is
-only port 8181 is used for API connection.
+used for API connection.
+Only one client can be connected to simulator at a time.

 Next, load the scene ("map").
 This is done by `load` method: